 Regulation D is really all about designating certain consumer bank accounts—money market and savings accounts—as a means for people to store their money for the long term.
 By limiting the number of transfers and withdrawals per month, the regulation prevents consumers from using these accounts to pay bills or conduct other everyday activities.
 After all, that’s what checking accounts are for.

-The Federal Reserve’s goal is for these accounts to remain mostly untouched and stable so that banks can keep ample funds in reserve.
+The Federal Reserve’s goal is for these accounts to remain mostly untouched and stable so banks can have ample funds in reserve.

 To enforce the rule, banks are obligated to let their customers know which transactions are limited.
-The list of “convenient” transfers that are restricted includes things like:
+The list of “convenient” transfers that are restricted includes things such as:

 - Third-party or ACH payments (such as through services like Zelle)